tytydraco/yessleep/out/When_I_was_sixteen_someone_was_editing_my_life_After_living_out_my_junior_prom_10_times_I_started_to_wake_to_a_world_which_was_not_mine.md

 Nick shot me in the side-eye.
 “Please don’t make me do this.”
 But just like every other time, he slowly made his way through the crowd, before jumping onto the stage.
 Nick allowed the teacher to crown him with a mocking bow and then took the mic.
 “I am okay now, by the way,” Nick said, with a shrug.
 When he caught my eye, I nodded.

-“In case any of you noticed, which is all of you since I have been given this for the third goddamn time…” he muttered into the mic, though his words definitely caused alarm bells in my head.
+“In case any of you haven't noticed, which is all of you since I've been given this for the third goddamn time…” he muttered into the mic, though his words definitely caused alarm bells in my ears.
 I lifted my head to try and find his gaze, but his eyes instead bore into the crowd.

 “I really am okay.
 I’m not dying.
 So, this?”
 He gestured to the crown.
 “It doesn't really belong to me, but…sure, I'll take it.
 Thanks, guys.”

 Smiling awkwardly, Mrs. Wilma took the mic, but he pulled it back.
 “And…”